 Local Public Service Agreements, LPSAs, were first introduced in 2002, as a way for the Government and councils to work together to tackle national and local priorities.
-Derby was one of the first councils to develop an agreement.
-At the end of March 2005, we had achieved over 75% of the 12 targets that were set.
-In return for delivering these improvements, we received over £4 million in Performance Reward Grant, PRG.
-Derby's second agreement, LPSA2, started in 2005 and runs until March 2008.
-The Agreement has 12 target areas that have now been included in Derby's LAA.
-The targets areas broadly include: crime; education; health; housing; and employment.
+At the end of Derby first LPSA in March 2005, we achieved 75% of the 12 stretch targets that were set and in return for delivering the improvements we received over £4 million in Performance Reward Grant, PRG.
+Following the first LPSA Derby entered into a second Agreement which finished at the end of March 2008.
+The second LPSA also had 12 target areas which broadly included: crime; education; health; housing; and employment.
+Performance predictions made at quarter two 2007/08 showed that 58% of our LPSA indicators were expected to achieve their stretch targets resulting in approximately £3.4 million PRG.
+A third round of stretch targets are likely to be negotiated and included in the new LAA.